LockTech/cerberus/README.md

 ## Permission Management

-Permissions management is facilitated through [Ory Keto](https://www.ory.sh/keto/docs/next/).
+Permissions are made possible thanks to [Ory Keto](https://www.ory.sh/keto/docs/next/).

 > Ory Keto is the first and only open source implementation of "Zanzibar: Google's Consistent, Global Authorization System"...

 Cerberus is responsible for [`writing`](https://www.ory.sh/keto/docs/next/reference/rest-api#write) [relation-tuples](https://www.ory.sh/keto/docs/next/concepts/relation-tuples)
-to Keto, based on end-user interaction with the web-side of Cerberus' RedwoodJS application, facilitated by its API-side.
+to Keto, based on end-user interaction with the web-side of Cerberus' RedwoodJS application, facilitated by its API-side; and using information supplied by application-developers.

 Other applications can then [`check`](https://www.ory.sh/keto/docs/next/reference/rest-api#check-a-relation-tuple) if a given identity has been assigned an expected permission.